 An increasing foraging efficiency with an increase in arousal maybe counterintuitive at first glance, time allocated to movements potentially limits the time for foraging.
 However, arousal was not a repeatable trait, thus an animal arousal may be an outcome of its nutritional state, and more active individuals could be more effective during the foraging, owing to their good body condition.

-All the analysis indicated a significant role of birds identity on the foraging efficiency.
-Importantly, both exploratory and risk-avoidance behaviour were quite repeatable for individuals suggesting that these two behaviours are potentially related to birds personality (Cleasby, Nakagawa, & Schielzeth, 2015; Dingemanse & Réale, 2005; Sih, Bell, & Johnson, 2004).
+Both exploratory and risk-avoidance behaviour were quite repeatable for individuals suggesting that these two behaviours are potentially related to birds personality (Cleasby, Nakagawa, & Schielzeth, 2015; Dingemanse & Réale, 2005; Sih, Bell, & Johnson, 2004).
 Three different groups in foraging efficiency in response to experimental threatening (increased, decreased and unchanged foraging efficiency, Fig. 2) additionally suggest that individuals respond to given conditions in different way, possibly depending on their personality.
 Thus, in a constantly changing environment, varying fitness consequences of given behavioural phenotype would maintain variation in animals personality (Smith & Blumstein, 2008).
 If indeed the exploratory and risk-avoidance behaviour are at least partially heritable personality traits, one could use them to model an evolutionary scenario for given behavioural phenotypes in various conditions of predation pressure.
 We are currently not able to perform any analysis of that kind given the relatively low number of tested individuals but we point out hummingbirds as potential animal model species in the studies of animals personality.

 Acknowledgements The study was funded by….
 We thank … for assistance in field work.